fidadzli/Mobile-Apps-for-Air-Monitoring-using-Flutter-and-Dart/README.md

 # Mobile-Application-for-Air-Monitoring-using-Flutter-and-Dart
-Mobile Application designed for quadcopter drone attached with 4 sensors in between each propeller.
-It can be extended to 8 sensors as well.
-The mobile apps is designed for data analysis and visualisation of gas sensor reading in real time while drone hovering.
+I have developed a mobile application specifically tailored for quadcopter drones equipped with four sensors positioned between each propeller, with the potential to extend functionality to accommodate up to eight sensors.
+This mobile application is meticulously designed for real-time data analysis and visualization of gas sensor readings while the drone is in hovering mode.